Normandy (Mass Effect): Normandy SR-2

-With great labor and elaborate secrecy, Normandy SR-2 was built by Cerberus to be a larger, more powerful vessel upon the original's destruction.
-Envisioned with a more hospitable interior design based on the layout of the original (with five decks compared to SR-1's three), more crew-oriented comforts and civilian accommodations (like leather seats, a small kitchen area, and two observation decks, one of which contains a bar) are available.
-She features greater space in living quarters, research laboratory, observation deck, and cargo bay.
+In Mass Effect 2, with great labor and elaborate secrecy, Normandy SR-2 was built by Cerberus to be a larger, more powerful vessel upon the original's destruction, with the intent to serve as a successor and a base of operations for Project Lazarus newly resurrected Commander Shepard.
+Envisioned with a more hospitable interior design based on the layout of the original (with five decks compared to SR-1's three), more crew-oriented comforts and civilian accommodations (like leather seats, a small kitchen area, and two observation decks, one of which contains a bar and poker table) are available.
+She features greater space in living quarters, research laboratory, and cargo bay.
 She now possesses shuttles that can be used for more precise landings the spacecraft cannot attempt.
 The list of upgrades is numerous, which the player has the option of researching and applying in the second and third games.
 Combined with her speed and maneuverability, Normandy is now capable of significant offensive feats, equipped with Javelin disruptor torpedoes, point-defense lasers, and the Thanix cannon, a Reaper-based weapon.
 She's even defensively great, thanks to the addition of kinetic barriers, deflective armor, and stronger shielding.
 Finally, Normandy is also given an onboard AI in the form of the "Enhanced Defense Intelligence", colloquially referred to as "EDI", who later becomes a squad member in Mass Effect 3.
 EDI coordinates many of the ship's combat functions, assisting, and even supplanting human piloting if needed.

 Cerberus's many alterations produced a craft nearly double the original's size and mass, now armed and armored with even more sophisticated tech.
 All this required an even larger Tantalus drive core to compensate.
 This new core is housed within a sphere which holds element zero and is technologically different from the original Tantalus core; the manner in which it generates an immense output of power for the ship is meant to evoke a super-collider.
 The ship still retains the SR-1's stealth characteristics, but is now more sustainable.
 However, unlike the SR-1, the SR-2 can no longer land on every planet due to her increased mass, requiring shore parties to use a shuttle to get to a planet's surface.